 Just as Adam had the right and authority to represent people in the Fall, so also, Jesus had the right and authority to represent people in salvation.
 This is exactly what Federal Headship is.

-Federal Headship, the authority to represent descendents, is clearly taught in Scripture.
+Federal Headship, the authority to represent descendants, is clearly taught in Scripture.
 Adam was in authority when he fell.
 That is, we fell "in Adam" when he fell.
-The only way for this to be possible is for him to have represented us, just as Jesus represented us on the cross so that we live "in Christ," (1 Cor.
+The only way for this to be possible is for him to have represented us--just as Jesus represented us on the cross so that we live "in Christ," (1 Cor.
 15:22).
 To deny one is to deny the other.

 - Did Eve inherit Adam's sin if Adam is the Federal Head of all mankind?

 - Eve was responsible for her own sin.
-Federal headship teaches representation of one person to his descendents.
-Eve was not a literal descendent of Adam, since she was Adam's wife.
-Therefore, she didn't inherit Adam's sin, she was guilty of her own.
+Federal headship teaches representation of one person to his descendants.
+Eve was not a literal descendant of Adam since she was Adam's wife.
+Therefore, she didn't inherit Adam's sin; she was guilty of her own.